ci (gitlab/hub)

 img

 Remote #ci is the way to go in #modernhw digital design testing.
-Let’s see it in practice with some detail.
+In this #ciseries, let’s see it in practice with some detail using two of the most popular forges out there.

 The gitlab #gitforge includes tones of features.
 Among these, a facility called the container registry, which stores per project container images.
 Guix pack allows the creation of custom #reproductible environments as images.
 In particular, it is possible to create a docker image out of our manifest and channels files with